gerardroche/sublime-phpunit/README.md

 Works best with [PHP Grammar], [PHP Completions], and [PHP Snippets].
 Also see [PHPUnit Completions], and [PHPUnit Snippets].

+**Now available in Package Control.
+Search for "phpunitkit".**

-**The plugin was recently renamed to "php_phpunit" and is now available on Package Control.
-So if you are having issues, then either remove your existing installation and install via Package Control, making sure to install the "php_phpunit" package by me *(gerardroche/sublime-phpunit)*, or rename your existing installation to "php_phpunit".**
+**The plugin was recently renamed to "phpunitkit", so if you are having issues, either remove your existing installation and install via Package Control, or rename your existing installation to "phpunitkit".**

 ## Overview